13 Dec How to Make Websites Communicate and Convert Visitors into Leads

 5 – Install Necessary Analytics

-Analytics will allow the website owner to understand how the website is performing on the web.
+Analytics will allow the website owner to understand how the website performs on the web.
 Analytics refers to the various forms of website traffic analysis and tracking.
-Besides regular tracking, Heatmap is a new web technology that tracks what portion of the website most visitors are spending time on and clicking as well.
-So analytics will help guide the website owners not just to create relevant content, but also to optimize the website elements to increase the click-through rate.
-Therefore, it becomes easier to figure out what kind of content visitors are looking at and CTAs they are clicking through.
+Besides regular tracking, Heatmap is a new web technology that tracks what portion of the website most visitors spend time on and clicking.
+So analytics will help guide the website owners to create relevant content and optimize the website elements to increase the click-through rate.
+Therefore, it becomes easier to determine what kind of content visitors are looking at and what CTAs they click through.

-What else do you think would make a website communicate and generate a lead?
+What else would make a website communicate and generate a lead?